speakingofsneha/portfolio-v1/README.md

-# sne.design
+# portfolio

-  Portfolio / personal site for 2025
+  my personal site for 2024/25